 The key, then, is to become conscious of these archetypal forces within us.

 I see five main reasons why we fail to witness energy vampirism more readily:

-First, when the pineal gland is calcified, as it seems to be in most individuals, it may not be possible to perceive psychic events like emotional and psychic vampirism.
+First, when the pineal gland is calcified, as it seems to be in most individuals, it may not be possible to fully observe psychic events like energy vampirism.